-The following were considered by UNPICYP to be the main categories of cease-fire violations:
+The following were considered by UNFICYP to be the main categories of cease-fire violations:

 In January 1996, well before the planned departure, it was announced that a symbolic motorcycle ride from Berlin to Kyrenia would take place.
-Berlin was chosen as the start because it was a city that was no longer divided.
+Berlin was chosen as the start because it was formerly a divided city.

 The riders (Greek Cypriot and other nationalities) left Berlin on August 2nd and planned to conclude the event on the 11th August in Kyrenia.

 The final day in Cyprus would follow the Buffer Zone from Deryneia to Nicosia where they would cross the border and continue to Kyrenia.